Privacy-Preserving Empathy Detection in Video Interactions: Conclusion

 \section{Conclusion}

-This paper proposes TFMPathy, a system utilising the potential of TFMs for detecting empathy elicited through narrative storytelling.
-Given that raw video sequences are often unavailable due to privacy and ethical constraints, TFMPathy learns from visual features and does not require any raw videos.
-Experimented on two recent TFMs (TabICL and TabPFN), we evaluate both ICL and fine-tuning approaches.
-In a public evaluation benchmark on human-robot interaction, TFMPathy in both ICL and fine-tuning settings is competitive and outperforms several strong baselines.
-In addition to the established protocol, we are the first to evaluate cross-subject generalisation in detecting empathy elicited through storytelling.
-While most models, including TFMPathy in the initial ICL setup, struggle in generalisation, TFMPathy in the fine-tuning setup leads to significantly better generalisation across unseen subjects.
-Given the persistent privacy and ethical constraints in sharing raw videos, our proposed TFMPathy system offers practical value and future potential for AI systems that rely on human-centred video datasets.
+This paper proposes \acs{TFMPathy}, a privacy-preserving framework that uses summary features from interaction videos in \acfp{TFM} to detect empathy elicited through narrative storytelling.
+Raw video sequences are likely to breach privacy and raise ethical constraints, so they are often unavailable in public benchmarks. \acs{TFMPathy} learns from visual features and does not require raw video sequences.
+Experimented on two recent \acp{TFM} (TabICL and TabPFN), we evaluate both \ac{ICL} and fine-tuning approaches to ensure strong privacy.
+In a public evaluation benchmark on human-robot interaction, \acs{TFMPathy} in both \ac{ICL} and fine-tuning settings outperforms several baselines while maintaining better privacy than sequence learning methods.
+In addition to the established protocol, we evaluate cross-subject generalisation in detecting empathy elicited through storytelling.
+While most models, including \acp{TFM} in the initial \ac{ICL} setup, struggle in this evaluation protocol, \acp{TFM} in the fine-tuning setup achieve substantially better generalisation across unseen subjects.
+Given the persistent privacy and ethical constraints in raw videos, our proposed \acs{TFMPathy} system offers practical value and future potential for AI systems that rely on human-centred video datasets.